seanwhs/Plans/Technical-Stack/My-Tech-Stack.md

 I don’t believe in “vibecoding.”
 I practice **Co-Development.** My IDE is a governed, agentic environment where I remain in the loop.

 ### 1. Continue.dev: Architectural Enforcement

 Continue indexes `lib/contracts`, `docs/`, and the Python package that holds Pydantic models.
 Rules enforce:
 - “Always validate with Zod (or Pydantic) before writing to stores / databases.”
 - “Share contracts between web, mobile, and Python via the shared package / schema definitions.”
 - “Prefer Server Actions / FastAPI endpoints over ad-hoc fetches.”
+- “Route binary assets and realtime needs through Appwrite; keep transactional truth in Neon.”

-When I ask it to “Add a new orders feature,” it drafts the Zod + Pydantic schemas, Drizzle migration, Sanity update, Clerk role check, Zustand slice, React Native screen, and the corresponding Panel dashboard / pipeline stub—using the established conventions.
+When I ask it to “Add a new orders feature,” it drafts the Zod + Pydantic schemas, Drizzle migration, Sanity update, Clerk role check, Zustand slice, React Native screen, Appwrite storage rules if needed, and the corresponding Panel dashboard / pipeline stub—using the established conventions.

 ### 2. OpenCode CLI: Terminal Orchestration

 OpenCode bridges the terminal and infrastructure.
 It parses validation failures, migration mismatches, and pipeline errors, then suggests precise fixes.
 Pre-flight checks in CI block pushes that violate the global contract, whether the change originated in TypeScript or Python.

 ---